Infra

 A string A is an ASCII case-insensitive match for a string B, if the ASCII lowercase of A is the ASCII lowercase of B.

-Note: This precondition ensures that isomorphic encode and UTF-8 encode return the same byte sequence for this input.
+Isomorphic encode and UTF-8 encode return the same byte sequence for input.

 To ASCII decode a byte sequence input, run these steps: